 I personally felt that the first Star Trek (2009) provided a more entertaining experience however of course the creation of the new timeline was painful as it effectively killed off the original series and films but of course saved the producers from having to focus on continuity and allowed them to start the series afresh.
 Star Trek Into Darkness was in no way a lesser film, as it really felt more like watching one of the pre-reboot films with the same focus on human determination and character interaction.

-There were so many nods to the Original Series that it didn’t feel like something too new, I loved seeing the Tribble have a positive role for once!
+There were so many nods to the Original Series that it didn’t feel like something too new, I loved loans 100 seeing the Tribble have a positive role for once!
 On the same note I was happy to see that they kept the appearance of the Klingons as they were in the Original Series, maintaining continuity from the other timeline which would not have been affected, I hope that in the future films we will start to see the other Klingons too!

 The 3D I feel let down the overall presentation of the film.
 Where it was used sparingly and just to improve the atmosphere it felt perfectly used, however in the action parts the usual things-flying-in-your-face-3D was used and simply felt distracting.
 The first film was in 2D and simply did not need 3D to improve it, I feel that the only reason this utilised 3D was because every other blockbuster is and so they simply felt they had to – A pity really.
-If you can’t make a 3D showing don’t fret, the 2D will probably be a better option anyway.
+If you can’t make a 3D showing don’t loans quick and easy fret, the 2D will probably be a better option anyway.

-Overall this was a very good film that I highly recommend.
+Overall this was a very good internet loads film that I highly recommend.
 It felt like watching one of the original films – Keeping the tension and atmosphere high whilst managing to keep a good level of humour throughout.